Median lethal dose: Conventions

 A comparable measurement is LCt50, which relates to lethal dosage from exposure, where C is concentration and t is time.
 It is often expressed in terms of mg-min/m3.
 ICt50 is the dose that will cause incapacitation rather than death.
 These measures are commonly used to indicate the comparative efficacy of chemical warfare agents, and dosages are typically qualified by rates of breathing (e.g., resting = 10 L/min) for inhalation, or degree of clothing for skin penetration.
 The concept of Ct was first proposed by Fritz Haber and is sometimes referred to as Haber's law, which assumes that exposure to 1 minute of 100 mg/m3 is equivalent to 10 minutes of 10 mg/m3 (1 × 100 = 100, as does 10 × 10 = 100).

 Some chemicals, such as hydrogen cyanide, are rapidly detoxified by the human body, and do not follow Haber's law.
-So, in these cases, the lethal concentration may be given simply as LC50 and qualified by a duration of exposure (e.g., 10 minutes).
-The Material Safety Data Sheets for toxic substances frequently use this form of the term even if the substance does follow Haber's law.
+In these cases, the lethal concentration may be given simply as LC50 and qualified by a duration of exposure (e.g., 10 minutes).
+The material safety data sheets for toxic substances frequently use this form of the term even if the substance does follow Haber's law.

 For disease-causing organisms, there is also a measure known as the median infective dose and dosage.
 The median infective dose (ID50) is the number of organisms received by a person or test animal qualified by the route of administration (e.g., 1,200 org/man per oral).
 Because of the difficulties in counting actual organisms in a dose, infective doses may be expressed in terms of biological assay, such as the number of LD50s to some test animal.
 In biological warfare infective dosage is the number of infective doses per cubic metre of air times the number of minutes of exposure (e.g., ICt50 is 100 medium doses - min/m3).